pbroschwitz/teal/README.md

 ```

 Since there are no styles specified for the `a` and the `p` element, the `h1`
 is the only additional rule in this case.
-And as teal exactly knows where the
+And as Teal exactly knows where the
 H1 will end up in the DOM, it can use a very short, yet unique selector to
 target it.

 ## Referencing Components

 You can also think about a `.tl` file as kind of custom HTML element with custom
 attributes.
-If you use a tag name that contains at least one slash, teal will
+If you use a tag name that contains at least one slash, Teal will
 interpret it as path, resolve it and render the specified file:

 ```
 div {
   /el/teaser {
     title = "Hello world"
-    content = "Lorem ipsum"
+    children = "Lorem ipsum"
   }
   ./foo {
     title = "Another component"